Developing a 1 to 1 Program

 - Technology preparation, rollout and support

-Of major importance in successfully engaging a 1:1 program is the community’s will to let go of outdated, ineffective practices to make way for the new.
+Of major importance in successfully engaging a 1:1 program is the community’s will and capacity to let go of outdated, ineffective practices to make way for the new.